The best creamy chanterelle sauce recipe. It’s made with heavy cream, garlic, and parsley. It’s a must-try during the short chanterelle season!

-- chanterelle mushroom – although this is a chanterelle mushroom sauce recipe, it would also work well with easier to get and available all year round button mushrooms or cremini mushrooms (check out this creamy mushroom sauce recipe)
+- Chanterelle mushrooms – although this is a chanterelle mushroom sauce recipe, it would also work well with easier-to-get and available all-year-round button mushrooms or cremini mushrooms (check out this creamy mushroom sauce recipe).

-- cream – you can use heavy cream or heavy whipping cream (30-36% fat content)
+- Heavy cream – you can use heavy cream or heavy whipping cream (30-36% fat content).

-- broth – you can use either vegetable broth or chicken broth
+- Broth – you can use either vegetable broth or chicken broth (I prefer chicken broth).

-- onion and garlic – add lots of flavor to the sauce
+- Onion and garlic – add lots of flavor to the sauce.
+I prefer using smaller onions or shallots – they cook and soften quickly.

-- what makes this chanterelle cream sauce special is the addition of Worcestershire sauce – it adds a lot of delicious umami flavor to the sauce.
-The chanterelle sauce made with the addition of Worcestershire sauce tastes much better than a white wine-based sauce.
-If you don’t have Worcestershire sauce or you can’t find it, you can skip it altogether or add a splash of dry white wine (just after adding the garlic).
+- Worcestershire sauce – it adds a lot of delicious umami flavor to the sauce.
+The chanterelle sauce made with Worcestershire sauce tastes much better than a white wine-based sauce (at least in my opinion, I checked!).
+If you don’t have Worcestershire sauce, you can skip it altogether and add more lemon juice or add a splash of white wine (just after adding the garlic).

 Serving suggestions

-Chanterelle sauce is really the best way to cook chanterelle mushrooms.
+Chanterelle sauce is my favorite recipe to make with chanterelle mushrooms.
 This sauce is so versatile, it will go well with many dishes.
 You can serve it with:

-- ricotta gnocchi or potato gnocchi (or Polish kopytka – potato dumplings similar to gnocchi)
+- Polish kopytka – potato dumplings similar to gnocchi or leniwe dumplings (Polish potato-cheese dumplings)

 - pasta (like spaghetti or tagliatelle) – vegetarian option